-Prerequisite: Departmental Consent Rotation: Odd Academic Year: Summer group settings with limited supplies on a field trip to an approved area.
+Rotation: Odd Academic Year: Summer

+Students will learn the fundamentals of wilderness survival and bushcraft.
+Course will include practical experience in both solo and group settings with limited supplies on a field trip to an approved area.
 Students will gain field experiences in shelter building, alternate methods of fire building, emergency preparedness, wild edibles, lost person behaviour, tool usage, and personal safety in emergency situations.